-(a) the director incurs any of the disqualifications specified in Sec.
-164;

-- (b) the office of the director becomes vacant in pursuance of Sec.
-167; - (c) the director ceases to meet the criteria of independence as provided in Sub-section (6) of Sec.
-149.

--- Space to write important points for revision -
+- (a) the director incurs any of the disqualifications specified in Sec.
+164; - (b) the office of the director becomes vacant in pursuance of Sec.
+167; - (c) the director ceases to meet the criteria of independence as provided in Sec.
+149(6). - Space to write important points for revision -